beatrizmaciel/aem-business-practitioner-studies/Solution Partner Program/author-websites.md

 7. What can you use the template editor for?
 Select two.

-x Creating static templates | x Positioning components on a responsive grid
+x Creating static templates | x Positioning components on a responsive grid.

 8. After you create a Content Fragment, what is the simplest method of reproducing it with slight modifications?
 - Creating a variation

-9. Whici of the following can authors import into an existing Content Fragment?
+9. Which of the following can authors import into an existing Content Fragment?
 Select two.
 - Text files
 - PDF files